gugs881/Trabalho-R/README.md

 # Germany Cars R
 ## Introduction
-Each code generates graphical views and statistical analysis based on a set of car data.
+Each code generates graphical views and statistical analysis based on a set of car data, code was last updated on Wed Jun 09 2021 13:14:27 GMT-0300 (Brasília Standard Time).
 The code presents graphs generated in R, using a database from kaggle called germany cars, the database has 46,405 observations and 10 variables:
 1. mileage: Represents the mileage of the vehicle, that is, the distance traveled by the car until the time of data collection.